espositomario/espositomario/README.md

 ## 🌍 About Me
 - 🎓 Earned a BSc in Health Biotechnology, and almost a MSc in Bioinformatics.
-- 🚀 Love applying deep learning to real-world biological problems.
+- 🚀 Love applying machine learning to real-world biological problems.

 ##  Skills